 Welcome to our AUTHORS Page

-Authors listed alphabetically: Laureen Kruse Diephof, William Walter Foskett, Sumi Sevilla Haru, Kris Kissman, Jeanne Marie Olin, Wanda Sue Parrott, A. Irving Rosenberg Esq., Michael Staley, and Barbara Callahan Quin
+Authors listed alphabetically: Emery L. Campbell, Laureen Kruse Diephof, William Walter Foskett, Sumi Sevilla Haru, Ruth L. Weiss Hohberg, Kris Kissman, Jeanne Marie Olin, Wanda Sue Parrott, A. Irving Rosenberg Esq., Michael Staley, and Barbara Quin

 Emery L. Campbell is an award-winning writer of poetry and short works of fiction and nonfiction.
 Multicultural Books, a Canadian press, published his book of selected poems and translations from French of poetry by classical French poets.
 This Gardener’s Impossible Dream: A Not So Green Thumb (or Why I Took Up Poetry Instead) was nominated for the 2006 Georgia Author of the Year Award; a poem chosen from it received a nomination for a Pushcart prize.
 His second book, Selected Fables and Poems in Translation, published by Print1Direct of Marietta, Georgia, consists of both the original French texts plus his English translations of verse fables of Jean de La Fontaine and poems of Charles Baudelaire, Arthur Rimbaud, and Paul Verlaine.
 His writings have appeared in numerous publications and on the Internet, winning awards from the National Federation of State Poetry Societies, the Georgia Writers Association, the Georgia Poetry Society, among other organizations.
 He is a past vice-president and long-time member of the GPS and also belongs to the Utah State Poetry Society, the Southeastern Writers Association, and the Georgia Writers Association where he contributed a regular column on grammar and usage to the GWA organizational newsletter for twelve years.
 He is a two-time recipient of the National Senior Poet Laureate Award.
 A native of Monroe, Wisconsin, Emery served as a naval aviator for five years in his youth.
 He is a graduate from the University of Wisconsin with a BA in French language and literature, and spent two years as a post-graduate student in France; he resided for many years in France, England, and Argentina, as well as in the United States, and traveled widely for business and pleasure.
 Emery and his wife Hettie, a native of the Netherlands, live in Lawrenceville, Georgia.
 Their adult son Lucas resides in suburban Atlanta.

-I live in the Blue Ridge Mountains of West Virginia, in the community of Shannondale.
+Maureen "Moe" Paccione lives in the Blue Ridge Mountains of West Virginia, in the community of Shannondale.
 Our home sits on top of a peak overlooking the Shenandoah River and valley below.
 The vistas I share are absolutely stunning and I believe this encourages my muse and creative brushwork.
 My husband Jeff and I share our home with two very lively terrier mixes and three parakeets.
 I am a proud Mom of two grown children, Peter and Meagan; they are both successful and trying to make our world a better place for everyone.
 What more could a Mom ask for?
 I have been thrilled to win Senior Poet Laureate of West Virginia in 2010, 2012, and 2013.
 I was also delighted to have my original bark painting of an Indian Chief featured on the front cover of White Buffalo, Gifts of the Great Spirit, Volume ll.
 Though Celtic, I know, and married an Italian, my Native American vibes were honed by the very intriguing Wanda Sue Parrot and Barbara Quin.
 Wanda made me an honorary member of her "White Buffalo" tribe.
 Not bad for an Irish lass!
 I was also chosen to illustrate a children's book called Playing Possum, available on Amazon.
 I wrote and illustrated Bones Finds a Home about 25 years ago, while my children were still quite young and my husband was still on the job as a police officer.
 This story is completely true, and illustrated so that young folks can see and understand the very positive side of police work, which, unfortunately, is not televised enough.
 I hope you enjoy the story!
 The forward was written by my husband, the rescuer, and told in his own words as he remembers it.
 I hope this story will prompt positive interaction about law enforcement and rescuing animals.
+My third children's book, Howler, tells the story of how a blood hound helped find a missing child.

 Laureen Kruse Diephof, of Marina, California, was born and raised in Denver, Colorado.
 She graduated from the University of the Pacific with a Bachelor of Arts Degree in Sociology, and then attended Graduate School in Education at National University in San Diego.
 A photojournalist for several newspapers, Laureen's work has been featured in numerous print publications and online.
 She has lived in The Hague, Holland, and in San Joaquin de Flores, Costa Rica, and spent a year traveling abroad, including Iceland, Ireland, England, Europe, Holland, and back again, from April 2012 to April 2013 (her journey can be explored on her blog at www.expatlaureen.com.